cipherstash/encrypt-query-language/docs/tutorials/GETTINGSTARTED.md

 docker compose up
 ```

+This will:

+- spin up a docker container for the CipherStash Proxy and Postgres
+- install EQL

-8. Check PostgreSQL and the Proxy are running:
+8. Check Postgres and the Proxy are running:

 ```shell
 docker ps